electrode-io/electrode/README.md

 ## Caching of React Components during Server Side Rendering

-[electrode-react-ssr-caching](https://github.com/electrode-io/electrode-react-ssr-caching) module Support profiling React Server Side Rendering time and component caching to help you speed up SSR.
+[electrode-react-ssr-caching](https://github.com/electrode-io/electrode-react-ssr-caching) module supports profiling React Server Side Rendering time and component caching to help you speed up SSR.

 It supports 2 types of caching:

 * Simple - Component Props become the cache key.
-This is useful for cases like Header and Footer where the number of variations of props data is minimal.
+This is useful for cases like Header and Footer where the number of variations of props data is minimal which will make sure the cache size stays small.
 * Template - Components Props are first tokenized and then the generated template html is cached.
 The idea is akin to generating logic-less handlebars template from your React components and then use string replace to process the template with different props.
+This is useful for cases like displaying Product information in a Carousel where you have millions of products in the repository.

 To demonstrate functionality,